-Leaders should endeavor to obtain a firm grasp of the concepts that encompass organizational dynamics theories.
-Not only will such an understanding improve a company’s bottom line, it can make operations run more smoothly and provide a harmonious work environment.
-Implementing practices of organizational dynamics has the potential to resolve conflicts, enhance interpersonal relationships, implement successful business strategies and assess current corporate culture needs.
+Leaders should strive to get a firm grasp of the concepts that encompass organizational dynamics theories.
+Such an understanding can improve a company’s bottom line.
+It can also make operations run more smoothly and provide a harmonious work environment.
+Implementing practices of organizational dynamics has the potential to:

 How Are Dynamic Organizations Created?